batbucket/runityscape/README.md

 # monsterscape #
-* A text-based role-playing game project for PCs
+* A text-based role-playing game project for PC/Web
 * Written in the Unity engine using C#

 # Demo #